-- Alcohol/drugs – have you been hitting the beers or smoking more than usual and are your decisions impacted more than normal by these?
+- Alcohol/drugs – have you been hitting the beers or smoking more than usual and are your decisions impacted more than normal by your drinking or substance use?
 Or is it business as usual?

 - Hygiene – are you still showering and brushing your teeth OR have these slipped a little?
 Are you getting up and dressed for the day like normal OR are you staying in your PJ’s all day?

 A little deviation in any of these is no cause for worry, but add them all up and it may start to look a little more alarming.
 I.e. if you’re sleeping poorly, eating badly, drinking more than normal, and you’re hanging about the house unshowered and without interest in sex, something is likely off and worth addressing.

 Beyond recognising the signs of poor mental health in lockdown, putting plans into place to improve your status is critical.
 But despite what you may think, improving your mindset doesn’t take a Herculean effort.
 In fact, it starts with small steps that provide a basic framework for staying grounded, motivated and self-aware.

 - Build a routine – The best thing you can do is build and introduce a routine and fill it with as much fun and satisfaction as possible – whether that involves playing golf, diving headfirst into spreadsheets or even crochet, do your best to maximise the things that bring you a sense of joy and achievement.